Where to Stay in Costa Rica First Time: 16 Best Areas

 Stay In Puerto Viejo If you are an experienced surfer; you are looking for where to stay in Costa Rica to be able to visit Panama as well; you want a selection of incredible beaches.

-Best places to stay in Puerto Viejo:
+Best places to stay in Costa Rica in Puerto Viejo:

 🔍MORE HOTEL DEALS IN PUERTO VIEJO